 Suicides that look like accidents?
 It is fool’s gold at best.
 A way to put on the fake smile that never fooled you nor anybody else in your life and then trying to continue that lie into death.
 It does not make it better.
 I will tell you what I know about accidents and suicide.
 I know several people that have started a suicide attempt and called for help-, but the help was too late.
 The permanent damage or death was already done.
 In fact in near every suicide case I am personally familiar with they tried to reach out and get help in the end- they tried to not die- but that is when the accident happened.
 That is when it was too late to fix and then came the accident, so commonly called tragedy like every accident, and they died finally wanting nothing but to live.

 There will be comments left on here complaining about the “you did not tell me about how to make it look like an accident” with expletives.
 There are on other posts too, though for some reason the person chose to read to the end knowing that it was not going to be in there.
 Asking how to make suicide look like an accident is no different than asking about methods to die- the real truth anybody could think of many ways without a pause.
-You are not searching for a way to make suicide look like an accident or searching for a way to die– those are both way too easy and any 12 year old could list a dozen ways.
+You are not searching for a way to make suicide look like an accident or searching for a way to die – those are both way too easy and anyone could list a dozen ways.
 You are searching for a way to make the pain stop.